 Amy Claeys began her love affair with photography in a high school black and white film class.
 She loved the creativity of the class, but let it fall to the wayside after graduation.

 In 2001, after the birth of her first child, her husband felt that she was spending too much money on developing film of the new baby, so for her birthday he bought her her first digital camera, an Olympus C4040 Zoom.
 4.1 megapixels of digital goodness.

 Now a widowed mother of two teenagers, Amy currently owns Amy Claeys Photography, LLC, and works as a full time freelance photographer.
-She primarily photographs weddings and seniors along with families, babies and environmental headshots.
+She primarily photographs weddings, seniors, corporate and private events, headshots and real estate.
 It’s really all about the journey of photographing people.
-While her photo sessions are shot primarily in digital format, she always brings along some film, and will shoot a roll or two at each photo session.
-It’s Amy’s goal as a photographer to put a little bit of art back into everyday portrait photography.
+While her photo sessions are shot primarily in digital format, she always brings along some film, and will shoot some film at each photo session upon request.
+It’s Amy’s goal as a photographer to put a little bit of art into every photograph.